-Hearing Board and one member to serve as Faculty representative in cases of academic integrity violations.
+Hearing Board and one member to serve as Faculty representative in cases of academic integrity

 Membership: Five members of the Faculty, at least three of whom must be tenured and two of whom may be untenured at the time of appointment, serving overlapping three-year terms.
 These members will be appointed by FEC in consultation with the Dean of the Faculty/Vice President for Academic Affairs and trained by Human Resources in matters of discrimination, harassment, and disciplinary proceedings.
 FAB members will have additional training on sexual and gender-based misconduct by the Dean of Student Affairs Office.
-Appointments will be based on an initial willingness-to-serve pool, the vote of the faculty, and when necessary, the need for appointing a representative FAB.
+Appointments will be based on committee service preferences of the candidatean initial willingness to serve pool, the vote of the faculty, and when necessary, the need for appointing a representative FAB.
 Members of FAB may not serve concurrently on CAFR, ATC, PC, or TRB.
 FAB will select its chair from its membership.